-1) Back-up your data by copying the file "Turtle Data File.mbd" to a safe location.
+- 1) Back-up your data by copying the file "Turtle Data File.mbd" to a safe location.
 This file can usually be found under C:\Program Files\WIDECAST SEA TURTLE DATABASE\Turtle Data File.mbd.
-Back-up can mean that you simply copy the file to a disk or CD, or that you copy it to another folder and rename the file to "Turtle Data File backup.mbd".

-2) Copy the file from this CD named "Sea Turtle Database.mde" and paste it to the folder C:\Program Files\WIDECAST SEA TURTLE DATABASE\.
-You will be asked if you wish to overwrite the file with the same name in the folder - answer yes.

-3) You have now successfully upgraded from version 3 to version 4.
+Back-up can mean that you simply copy the file to a storage disk or CD, or that you copy it to another folder and rename the file "Turtle Data File backup.mbd". - 2) Copy the file "Sea Turtle Database.mde" from the installation CD and paste it to the folder C:\Program Files\WIDECAST SEA TURTLE DATABASE\.
+You will be asked if you want to overwrite the file with the same name in the folder answer yes. - 3) You have now successfully upgraded from version 4.0 to version 4.1.